erikeldridge/app-quality-cookbook/testability/di.md

 ## Reflect

 * Best-practice: let DI manage singletons, or just pass them as constructor args
-* * Did DI make it more easy or difficult toest?
+* Did DI make it more easy or difficult test?